-The Official Plan for the City of Greater Sudbury Official Plan is hereby amended as follows:
+The City of Greater Sudbury Official Plan is hereby amended as follows:

 - 1. In Section 2.3.3, Intensification, by: - a.
 Deleting and replacing "Some areas, like the Downtown and Regional Centres" with "Some areas, like the Downtown, Regional Centres and Secondary Community Nodes" in the third paragraph of the preamble. - b.
 Adding ", Secondary Community Nodes, Regional Corridors" between "Town Centres" and "and" in policy 4; - c.
 Adding "Secondary Community Nodes, Regional Corridors" before "Town Centres" in program 3; - 2.
 In Section 4.0, Employment Areas, by adding "Secondary Community Nodes, Regional Corridors and" in the fourth paragraph before "Mixed Use Commercial". - 3.
 In Section 4.2.2, Regional Centres, by: - a.
-Adding "residential," between "service," and "institutional" in Policy 1; - b.
+Adding "bikeable and" before "walkable" and adding "buildings and" before "districts" in the second paragraph of the preamble; - b.
+Adding "residential," between "service," and "institutional" in Policy 1; - c.
 Creating a new policy 2, and renumbering subsequent policies, as follows: